Samir-Rajani/Kivi-Board-Game/README.md

-# Kivi-Board-Game
+# Kivi Board Game
 Java Board Game with AI opponents.

+## About The Project
+Kivi Board Game is a digital version of the existing board game called Kivi.
+For the COMP 2005: Software Engineering course at the Memorial University of Newfoundland, our class was tasked with grouping up in teams and building a digital version of the board game Kivi.
+This is where I partnered with 4 other classmates to build this game.

+### Built with
+* Java (Java Swing)

+---
 🎮 Game Features:

-Pattern-Based Gameplay: Match dice to tile patterns to score.
+* Pattern-Based Gameplay: Match dice to tile patterns to score.

-🎲 Roll & Match: Roll six dice each turn and choose tiles matching the roll.
+* Roll & Match: Roll six dice each turn and choose tiles matching the roll.

-🤖 Robot Opponents: Play against Normal or Evil AI characters.
+* Robot Opponents: Play against Normal or Evil AI characters.

-👥 Up to 4 Players: Mix of human and robot players.
+* Up to 4 Players: Mix of human and robot players.

-🎨 Colorful Characters: Choose from Pico, Luna, Byte, Milo, and more.
+* Colorful Characters: Choose from Pico, Luna, Byte, Milo, and more.

-🕹️ Easy-to-Use Interface: Point-and-click style interaction.
+* Easy-to-Use Interface: Point-and-click style interaction.

 ⏬ **Usage**